Carthage

-Carthage (Note: English pronunciation: /ˈkɑɹθɪʤ/ KAR-thij; 𐤒𐤓𐤕𐤇𐤃𐤔𐤕; Carthāgō, /la/.) (قرطاج, ') was an ancient city in Northern Africa, on the eastern side of the Lake of Tunis in what is now Tunisia.
+Carthage (Note: English pronunciation: /ˈkɑɹθɪʤ/ KAR-thij; 𐤒𐤓𐤕𐤇𐤃𐤔𐤕; Carthāgō, /la/.) (قرطاج, ') was an ancient city in northern Africa founded by the legendary Phoenician queen Dido on the eastern side of the Lake of Tunis in what is now Tunisia.
 Carthage was one of the most important trading hubs of the Ancient Mediterranean and one of the most affluent cities of the classical world.
 It became the capital city of the civilization of Ancient Carthage and later Roman Carthage.

 The city developed from a Phoenician colony into the capital of a Punic empire which dominated large parts of the Southwest Mediterranean during the first millennium BC.
 The legendary Queen Elissa, Alyssa or Dido, originally from Tyre, is regarded as the founder of the city, though her historicity has been questioned.
 In the myth, Dido asked for land from a local tribe, which told her that she could get as much land as an oxhide could cover.
 She cut the oxhide into strips and laid out the perimeter of the new city.
 As Carthage prospered at home, the polity sent colonists abroad as well as magistrates to rule the colonies.

 The ancient city was destroyed in the nearly three year siege of Carthage by the Roman Republic during the Third Punic War in 146 BC.
 It was re-developed a century later as Roman Carthage, which became the major city of the Roman Empire in the province of Africa.
 The question of Carthaginian decline and demise has remained a subject of literary, political, artistic, and philosophical debates in both ancient and modern histories.